Entanglement distribution over 155 km metropolitan fiber using a CMOS-compatible silicon chip: METHODS

 In this experiment the deployed fiber is not dark and contains broadband noise within the optical channel of interest.
 This noise lowers the CAR value affecting the fidelity of the observed quantum state.
-The relationship between fidelity and CAR is given by $F = \frac{CAR}{CAR+1}$.
+The maximum achievable fidelity is limited by the CAR and is given by $F = \frac{CAR}{CAR+1}$.
 A 0.8 nm filter is installed before the SNSPDs, and the dark count noises are effectively removed from around 4 Mcps to less than 200 cps.
-The CAR is increased from 2 to 15, which corresponds to a theoretical fidelity improvement from 67\% to 94\%.
+As shown in Fig.~\ref{CARVsLossHistDridt}.(b), the CAR is increased from 2 to 15, which corresponds to a fidelity upper bound improvement from 67\% to 94\%.

-Additionally, chromatic dispersion presents a significant challenge to achieving high entanglement fidelity.
+Additionally, chromatic dispersion presents a significant challenge to achieve high entanglement fidelity.
 The dispersion value at 1539 nm is around $D_{1539} \leq 18.0$ ps/(nm\(\cdot\)km) in the fiber.
 Since the bandwidth of signal photons is 0.8 nm while the fiber distance is 93 km, the dispersion caused by the deployed fiber is 1339 ps.
 In comparison, the overall timing jitter of the SNSPDs including the time tagger, is approximately 80 ps.
 As a result, measuring the photon pair rate after signal photons transmitted through the long fiber requires a larger coincidence window around 1 ns.
 This larger coincidence window increases accidental counts, greatly reducing the CAR value.
 To solve this, a dispersion compensation module (DCM) is inserted in the idler arm.
 The total dispersion compensation provided by the DCM at 1561 nm is around -1360 ps/nm, as data provided by the manufacturer.
-Effective dispersion compensation raises the CAR from 15 to 91, corresponding to an increase in theoretical fidelity from 94\% to 99\%.
+As shown in Fig.~\ref{CARVsLossHistDridt}.(b), effective dispersion compensation raises the CAR from 15 to 91, corresponding to an increase in theoretical fidelity from 94\% to 99\%.
 However, the measured fidelity in practice is lower than this theoretical value, primarily due to the effects of PMD.
 It is important to note that the DCM introduces 4.3 dB insertion loss, which does impact the coincidence rate.
-This DCM-related loss may be mitigated in future work where the waveguide platform could be designed to generate photons with narrower wavelength bandwidth. \cite{ma2016silicon,suo2015generation,miloshevsky2024cmos,wen2023polarization,zhang2024polarization}
+This DCM-related loss may be mitigated in future work where the waveguide platform could be designed to generate photons with narrower wavelength bandwidth \cite{ma2016silicon,suo2015generation,miloshevsky2024cmos,wen2023polarization,zhang2024polarization}.